Justice for Eric Garner

 In August 2019, Eric Garner's mother, sister, and Ramarley Graham's mother, along with CPR members, announced a petition to the New York Supreme Court.
 The petition demanded a judicial inquiry into the violations and neglect of duty by Mayor Bill de Blasio, his administration, and others related to the unjust killing of Eric Garner, the cover-up that continues to this day, and the corresponding failure to discipline officers for misconduct in a meaningful or timely manner.

-Mayor de Blasio responded to this request for justice by filing a motion to dismiss the petition.
+Mayor de Blasio responded to petitioners by filing a motion to dismiss the petition.
 New York State Supreme Court Judge Joan A. Madden heard arguments in the city's motion to dismiss in August 2020.

 Parties to the petition include Gwen Carr, Ellisha Flagg Garner, Constance Malcolm, mother of Ramarley Graham, Loyda Colon of Justice Committee, Joo-Hyun Kang of Communities United for Police Reform, Monifa Bandele of MomsRising, Kesi Foster of Make the Road, and Mark Winston Griffith of Brooklyn Movement Center.
-They are represented by Alvin Bragg, Gideon Oliver, and Melissa Toback Levin.
+They were represented by Alvin Bragg, Gideon Oliver, and Davis Polk & Wardwell LLP.

-- That ALL NYPD involved in misconduct related to the killing of Eric Garner (including those whose names may have not yet been released by the NYPD) be held accountable and dismissed from the NYPD.
+- That ALL NYPD officers and officials who engaged in misconduct related to the killing of Eric Garner be held accountable and fired from the NYPD.

 - For full access to ALL NYPD and CCRB records of the case.